 Courses on offer and eligibility requirements

 Because HAW/FH teach vocational skills, the range of subjects they offer is smaller than that at traditional universities.
-Most are in areas such as technology, engineering, economics, design or the social sciences.
+Most degree courses are in areas such as technology, engineering, economics, design or the social sciences.
 In addition, there are and programmes in the field of healthcare.
 Not only does teaching have a very practical relevance – research does, too: one cornerstone of the HAW/FH concept is the collaboration between the universities and partners in industry.
 Applicants for an HAW/FW professorship have to prove that they have many years of vocational experience.
 This is an advantage for students, as they then profit from the practical knowledge of their tutors, as well as from their personal contacts in industry.

 The at the HAW/FH are the right port of call and will answer questions about admission requirements and individual degree programmes, as well as about planning to live and study in Germany.

 Contact with industry partners also presents opportunities for international students